-- Percentage of an employee's wages.
-Some employers will match all employee contributions up to a contribution limit equal to a percentage of an employee's wages.
-For example, if you set a contribution limit of 4% of an employee's income and the employee makes $50,000 per year, you will contribute at most 0.04 x $50,000 = $2,000 over the course of the plan year.
+- As a percentage of an employee’s wages: Some employers will match all employee contributions up to a contribution limit equal to a percentage of an employee’s wages.
+For example, if you set a contribution limit of 4% of an employee’s income and the employee makes $50,000 per year, you will contribute at most $2,000 (0.04 x $50,000 = $2,000) over the course of the plan year.
 Note that if your employee contributes less than $2,000 to their retirement account, you have to match only that amount, not the full $2,000.

-- Percentage of an employee's contributions.
-Other employers will match a percentage of contributions instead.
-For example, if you choose to match 40% of your employees' contributions with the same 4% contribution limit as in the prior example, then for an employee with a $50,000 annual salary, your employer contribution limit isn't $2,000 over the course of the plan year.
-Instead, it's 0.4 x $2,000 = $800.
+- As a percentage of an employee’s contributions: Other employers will match a percentage of contributions instead.
+For example, if you choose to match 40% of your employees’ contributions with the same 4% contribution limit as in the prior scenario, then for an employee with a $50,000 annual salary, your employer contribution limit isn’t $2,000 over the course of the plan year.
+Instead, it’s $800 (0.4 x $2,000 = $800).

 What is the maximum amount you can contribute to 401(k) plans?

-When determining how much money you should contribute to an employee's retirement account, you should also consider the annual contribution limits that the IRS sets for both yourself and your employee.
-For 2020, the limit on elective salary deferrals – retirement plan contributions an employee voluntarily makes – is $19,500 for a traditional 401(k) plan.
-For a SIMPLE 401(k) plan, this limit is lowered to $13,500.
+When determining how much money you should contribute to an employee’s retirement account, you should also consider the annual contribution limits that the IRS sets for both you and your employee.
+For 2022, the limit on elective salary deferrals – retirement plan contributions an employee voluntarily makes – is $20,500 for a traditional 401(k) plan.
+For a SIMPLE 401(k) plan, this limit is lowered to $14,000.
 Employees age 50 and older can contribute an additional $6,500 in elective salary deferrals to a traditional 401(k) plan or $3,000 to a SIMPLE 401(k) plan.

 The total contribution limit a person can make to an employer-sponsored retirement account during a year is the sum of elective salary deferrals, employer contributions and allocations of forfeitures.
-For 2020, the total contribution limit is $57,000, or for an employee with an annual income below $57,000, the limit is whatever their income is.
-Notably, if an employee has a retirement account with your company and a separate 401(k) they contribute to through side income they generate as an independent contractor, that separate account is unaffected by the limits on your employer-sponsored account.
+For 2022, the total contribution limit is $61,000; for an employee with an annual income below $61,000, the limit is whatever their income is.
+Notably, if an employee has a retirement account with your company and a separate 401(k) they contribute to through side income they generate as an independent contractor, that separate account is unaffected by the limits on the employer-sponsored account.